 "In music, as in life, be careful who you trust.
 Not everyone is your friend.
 When you do find those friends that you truly trust hang on to them."

+Randy Casey's new 11 all-original tracks album titled Record Time (2020).
+The album recorded in just 24 hours of studio time with Randy playing all instruments, harks back to a simpler time, when songs had to sink or swim based on musicianship and songwriting rather than studio tricks and gaudy effects, when music was played on records, not MP3 players.
+Randy is donating half of all proceeds from the sale of this album to the Equal Justice Initiative.
 Randy Casey’s music career spans more than three decades of twists and twangs.
 From the stages of CBGB and Whiskey a-go-go to a recording gig attended by Bob Dylan, Randy Casey is a commanding front man and an engaging solo artist who rocks roomfuls of revelers with classic covers and captivates jaded music heads with his own emotive, evocative songs.
 His original compositions push the boundaries of what’s expected from a guitar virtuoso with a rock and roots soul.
 His beautifully crafted songs evoke the Rolling Stones jamming with Andy Griffith; a surprising and delicious blend of corn pone meets Brit rock.
 From session work to live stages, Randy is a human jukebox, instantly recalling, recreating and reinventing generations of music and musical styles.
 In the studio, he’s a producer’s dream: a talented session ace able to explore alternatives while always delivering on mark.
+(Photo: Randy Casey)

 How has the Blues and Roots music influenced your views of the world and the journeys you’ve taken?